MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Option 2: Using PowerShell cmdlets

 There are Powershell cmdlets you can use to manage devices in Places.
-For more information, see the [Microsoft Places cmdlets module for PowerShell 7](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).
+For more information, see the [Microsoft Places cmdlets module for PowerShell](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).

 > [!NOTE]
 > To run scripts, you must have the TenantPlacesManagement role assigned.